awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 This Terraform module requires the following:

-* Manage your AWS credentials using [shared configuration and credential files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).<br />
+* Manage your AWS credentials using [shared configuration and credentials files](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).<br />
 This is required because this Terraform module is meant to create or access resources in different AWS accounts that may require different sets of credentials.
 * In your kubeconfig file, each EKS cluster should reference the AWS profile from the shared configuration file.<br />
-This is so that Helm (invoked by Terraform) can tell which AWS credentials to use when communicating with the cluster.
+This is so that Helm (invoked by Terraform or manually) can tell which AWS credentials to use when communicating with the cluster.

 ## Structure